Deadline: February 1, 2023

 Study Abroad/Dissertation Research/Dissertation Writing

 Master's candidates may study abroad on the FLAS Academic Year award, but must adhere to the award requirements: one course in the targeted language and one area-studies course (Asian Studies area course or Middle East Studies area course).
 For PhD candidates, the use of the foreign language in the dissertation research must be sufficient enough to equal language improvement in a formal classroom instruction setting.
 This is also applicable to dissertation writing here at GWU.
-Please email Sigur Center (Asian Languages) or Institute for Middle East Studies (Middle East Languages) if you have questions.
+Please email the Sigur Center (Asian Languages) or the Institute for Middle East Studies (Middle East Languages) if you have questions.

 (Overseas airfare must be in compliance with the Fly America Act.)